Asian Symposium on Medicinal Plants, Spices and Other Natural Products: Symposia

 Now ASOMPS has turned into a leading series of International Symposia with direct emphasis on natural products research.
 Presently, this event has been participated not only by Asian scientists, but also by a number of European and US scientists.
 The main topics of discussion in ASOMPS have been extended to relevant area of biomedical sciences as well.

 ASOMPS IX was held on 24–28 September 1998 in Hanoi, Vietnam.
 This conference was sponsored by UNESCO and by members of the Asian Coordinating Group for Chemistry (ACGC) and was hosted by the Institute of Natural Products Chemistry of the National Centre for Natural Science and Technology, Hanoi.
 Volume 11 (2000) of ACGC Chemical Research Communications records the proceedings of this international symposium and includes papers and abstracts delivered by the plenary and invited lecturers.

 The latest ASOMPS XIII was recently held on 3–6 November 2008 at the Indian Institute of Chemical Technology in Hyderabad, India.

 A group photo of participants can be seen on the homepage of ASOMPS XIII:

-In 2010 ASOMPS XIV will be held in Karachi, Pakistan.

 The Federation of Asian Chemical Societies (FACS) also hosts information on ASOMPS: